 The drawbacks of using this cache option include:

 - The cache file is available so long as the file remains valid.
-Any changes made to the vDisk force the cache file to be marked invalid.
-For example, if the vDisk is set to Private Image Mode, all associated cache files are marked invalid.
+Any changes made to the virtual disk force the cache file to be marked invalid.
+For example, if the virtual disk is set to Private Image Mode, all associated cache files are marked invalid.

 Cache files that are marked as invalid are not deleted.
-Periodically, these files should be manually deleted.
+Periodically, these files must be manually deleted.

 Invalidating changes include:

-- vDisk is placed in Private Image mode
+- Virtual disk is placed in private image mode

 - Changing the location of the write cache file